OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 _______________

+An Assembly contains at least one Driver, called *driver*, that manages execution of the other Components and Drivers within the Assembly.
+Each Driver references a workflow that it iterates over until some condition is met.
-The existing implementation supports only sequential data flow workflows.
+Nested iterations can be constructed by placing a Driver within the workflow of another Driver.
+If a Driver doesn't define its own workflow object, it will use the default workflow object that lives in the Assembly.
+The existing implementation of Workflow supports only sequential data flow workflows.
-However, a new type of workflow that allows both data flow and control flow is planned.
-This new workflow will support concurrent execution and conditional branching.
-The figure below is a notional view of the planned Assembly workflow layout.
-The top workflow, called *driverflow*, will contain Drivers only and will be sequential.
-The bottom workflow, called *workflow*, will be concurrent and support conditional branching.
-The current Assembly design has two workflow objects.
-One is a simple sequential workflow containing only Drivers and the other is a sequential data flow workflow containing only Components.
+However, a new type of Workflow that allows both data flow and control flow is planned.
+This new Workflow will support concurrent execution and conditional branching.

 .. _`control flow`:

 .. figure:: ../generated_images/ControlFlow.png
    :align: center

-   Notional View of an Assembly with Driver Flow and Control Flow
+   Notional Workflow View of an Assembly

 .. index:: pair: problem formulation; view